ialksng/Music-Application/README.md

-# Music-Player-Website
+# Music-Application
-This is a music player website
+This is a music application